Video Contest Legal Information

 5.1 The best three Contest entries will be awarded prizes of U.S. $1000 for 1st place, U.S. $500 for 2nd place, and U.S. $250 for 3rd place, respectively.

-5.2 In addition, the winner of the 1st place, or the Team Leader of the winning team, will be invited to the 2015 IEEE Multi-Conference on Systems and Control (MSC), which will be held from September 21 to September 23, 2015, in Sydney, Australia.
-The winner, or the Team Leader of the winning team, will be awarded one free conference registration for the MSC 2015 as well as a travel grant (defrayment of hotel expenses if the winner or the Team Leader of the winning team comes from Australia, defrayment of hotel expenses plus U.S. $800 travel reimbursement if the winner or the Team Leader of the winning team comes from Oceania (but not from Australia), or defrayment of hotel expenses plus U.S. $1200 travel reimbursement if the winner or the Team Leader of the winning team comes from overseas).
-There will be an award ceremony at the MSC, at which the best three videos will be presented to the conference audience.
+5.2 In addition, the winner of the 1st place, or the Team Leader of the winning team, will be invited to the 2017 IEEE Conference on Control Technology and Applications on Kohala Coast, Hawaii, from August 27 to 30, 2017.
+The winner, or the Team Leader of the winning team, will be awarded one free conference registration for the CCTA 2017 as well as a travel grant.
+There will be an award ceremony at the CCTA, at which the best three videos will be presented to the conference audience.
 The 1st place winner shall be responsible for all expenses including, but not limited to airfare, lodging, meals, beverages, gratuities, incidentals, taxes and all transportation fees in excess of the travel grant amount.

 5.3 All winners are solely responsible for any and all local, state, and/or federal taxes on the prizes as well as any other costs and expenses not specified herein.